cngonzalez/cngonzalez.github.io/_posts/2016-08-29-bloom-filters.md

 	return hash;
 }
 ```
 Murmurhash guarantees that there will be no data collision for bytes under 4 characters (because it offers that many possibilities of uniqueness).
 A typical ASCII character has 1 byte, and the highest number of bytes allowed by UTF-8 is 4 bytes.
+It's also worth noting that about 40% of hashes ever created in Ruby will never use more than one bucket for its data, since many people will use small hashes in their applications.

 This means that you're liable to run into data collisions above that, and many words tend to be above four characters.
 This is where the speed of tries shines -- while the initial lookup time cost of hash functions are, optimally, smaller, remember that a trie is looking at smaller and smaller collections of characters, offering the possibility of greater speed and precision.